Vasadev2003/Java-Programming/README.md

 # please learn stack and heap memory in java clearly in any other channel
 # learn jagged array properly with some other video

+# String buffer and String Buffer

+Strings are immutable only the reference will change while you change the value of the variable

+String buffer will allow you change the variable as well and also to perform more operations

+The single difference between the String buffer and the String Builder is that String buffer is thread safe anf the String Builder is not thread safe

+# Static key word is used to create a static varialble that is shared among all the objects and not instance variable and is class component not a object component so it is called staticaly with class like Employer.name not emp.name;
+class Employer{

+   int age;
+  static String name;
+   String pos;

+   public void print(){
+    System.out.println(name + " " + age + " " + pos);
+   }

+}

+public class Hello{
+  public static void main(String a[]){

+     Employer emp = new Employer();
+     Employer.name = "Vasanth";
+     emp.age = 25;
+     emp.pos = "Frontend Dev";

+     Employer emp2 = new Employer();
+     Employer.name = "Jasvanth";
+     emp2.age = 25;
+     emp2.pos = "Ui Dev";

+     Employer emp3 = new Employer();
+     Employer.name = "Vikram";
+     emp3.age = 25;
+     emp3.pos = "Backend Dev";

+    Employer.name = "sharukhan";
+     emp.print();
+     emp2.print();
+     emp3.print();

+  }
+}